 Christmas campaigns are always exciting.
 All-year preparation goes into creating something fun and engaging throughout the build-up, helping customers get involved.
 This festive season a new trend seems to be sweeping the Instagram grid, taking the form of an Instagram advent calendar.
 Brands and influencers, both big and small, are offering their customers the opportunity to win a selection of presents on each day of advent.
-It's a trend which not only reminds us how many days are left until Christmas, but also draws in masses of engagement and new followers.
+It’s a trend which not only reminds us how many days are left until Christmas but also draws in masses of engagement and new followers.

-Whilst having the opportunity to enter multiple giveaways throughout December is exciting as a customer, unless you're a large corporation it can be a strain to be able to give products away for free.
-You can control the spend throughout your festive campaign, as well as deciding whether you wish to grow your giveaway organically or through paid advertisement.
-Giveaways can hold endless options for the prizes, such as discount codes, free delivery for a year and free gifts added to your next shop.
+Whilst having the opportunity to enter multiple giveaways throughout December is exciting as a customer, unless you’re a large corporation it can be a strain to be able to give products away for free.
+You can control the spending throughout your festive campaign, as well as decide whether you wish to grow your giveaway organically or through paid advertisement.
+Giveaways can hold endless options for prizes, such as discount codes, free delivery for a year and free gifts added to your next shop.
 All of which will entice people to shop with your company, making it a win-win situation for all.

-With reports claiming that Instagram has an engagement rate 58 times higher than Facebook and 120 times more than Twitter, it's no surprise that it has been one of the fastest growing social platforms over the past few years.
+With reports claiming that Instagram has an engagement rate 58 times higher than Facebook and 120 times more than Twitter, it’s no surprise that it has been one of the fastest-growing social platforms over the past few years.
 And with the aesthetically pleasing layout, it has become an ideal place for an advent calendar.
 Each Instagram account has its own feed which is laid out in a grid-style format, creating the perfect advent calendar image.

-The brands which hold the advent calendar giveaways have leverage on how they wish their followers to enter the competition, with many opting to go for a ‘like, share and tag a friend' requirements for the entry.
+The brands which hold the advent calendar giveaways have leverage on how they wish their followers to enter the competition, with many opting to go for a ‘like, share and tag a friend’ requirement for the entry.
 By doing so, it offers greater exposure and impressions.
-This is because their followers sharing the posts are reaching an audience which may not have held an interest with this particular brand previously.
+This is because their followers sharing the posts are reaching an audience which may not have held an interest in this particular brand previously.
 Therefore, this is a big opportunity to gain new followers too.
-As the Instagram advent calendar giveaways are posted daily, there is the urgency for followers to enter within the day before it closes.
+As the Instagram advent calendar giveaways are posted daily, there is an urgency for followers to enter within the day before it closes.
 Many followers will look out for the post so they can get their entry in.

 One of the keys to a successful Instagram account is how you use your hashtags, a feature which we will shout about from the rooftops.
 Hashtags are a key marketing tool across Instagram.
 By strategically placing them throughout your posts, you can gain a new audience who are tracking a certain topic or theme.
 Many brands have created their own hashtags throughout their advent giveaways, enabling them to track and see who has entered each day.